Serverless Databases

 Unikraft's unikernel architecture allows serverless databases to consume no resources when idle and scale to thousands of instances under load.
 You pay only for active queries, making it ideal for spiky workloads, dev/test environments, and SaaS platforms.

 Unikraft Cloud natively supports serverless architectures.
-Databases can integrate with API gateways, event triggers, and headless services running on Unikraft, forming a fully serverless backend that is fast, elastic, and efficient.
+Databases can integrate with API gateways, event triggers, and headless services running on Unikraft, forming a fully serverless back end that's fast, elastic, and efficient.

-Unlike traditional serverless platforms where databases often suffer from high overhead, unikernel-based instances deliver bare-metal-like throughput and predictable latency, optimised for both OLTP and OLAP workloads.
+Unlike traditional serverless platforms where databases often suffer from high overhead, unikernel-based instances deliver bare-metal-like throughput and predictable latency.
+These instances optimise both Online Transaction Processing (OLTP) and Online Analytical Processing (OLAP) workloads.

 This guide shows you how to use PostgreSQL, a powerful, open source object-relational database system, in a serverless fashion.
 With Unikraft Cloud, you can run PostgreSQL in a lightweight virtual machine, with minimal overhead and millisecond fast startup times.
 The instance will scale-to-zero when not in use.